Samseppiol/Jack-Hage-Portfolio/README.md

 > I wanted to display as much vital content as possible yet at the same time be very brief.
 In my opinion a portfolio is similar to a resume in the sense that an employer will be on my site for 20-30 seconds.
 Therefore I avoided like the plague 1000 word monologues telling my life story.
 I wanted the first content the user would see was what I am doing.
 In the future I can easily adapt/change this area to seeking employment, self learning, working at "" etc. I thought while I still have their attention to get the most important part out first.
 I also wanted to explain why I am doing what I am doing.
 In my work history I really wanted to highlight my vast experience in my family business because I believe that has vital importance when compared to traits commonly sought after in software development.
 I also used pictures to provide a bit of personality, as well as the old saying " a picture tells a thousand words."

 # The Build
 > I would say I was borderline ignorant when I thought I didn't need a design/mockup and I could do that no problems.
 Boy was I wrong and I am glad I figured that out with a bit of time to spare.
 I believe my HTML structure was excellent however without a solid plan, the CSS part was a real struggle.
 I completely redesigned my website on figma paying close attention to details of fonts, padding, borders, sizes etc. From there I wrote css mobile first as advised by my teacher Patrick.
 Constantly doubting myself and having meltdowns.
 I decided to use bootstrap and then decided not to use bootstrap atleast 5 different times.
 I eventually calmed myself down and reminded myself my beginning intent was to write pure html and css.
-I got mobile working, added a media query for 768 px and 1440 but nothing minor changes, just sizes of fonts and headings.I was trying to implement something else when I accidentally put in a header nav bar that only appears once the user is in the content/main of my website.
+I got mobile working, added a media query for 768 px and 1440 but only minor changes, just sizes of fonts and headings.
+I was trying to implement something else when I accidentally put in a header nav bar that only appears once the user is in the content/main of my website.
 I liked it so I decided to keep it.

 # Future changes
 > I want to change my ruby project image to a transitioning image of the example used as well as a screenshot of some code I wrote.
 Same as my tesla clone example I would like to have an image transition between google, tesla and pinterest clones I created.